Scripture Reference: Genesis 41:3-47:12

 Joseph’s brother, Judah, begged him not to keep Benjamin.
 “It will make my father so sad!
 First my father’s favourite son, Joseph, was taken away from him.
 Now he will die if we tell him that his son, Benjamin, is gone.”

-Joseph finally decided that his brothers were very sorry for what they had done.
+When he heard about his father and how sorry his brothers were for hurting him Joseph broke down.
 He saw that they really loved their father.
 Joseph said, “Don’t you understand . . .
 I am Joseph!”

 - Why did Joseph’s brothers come to Egypt?
 To buy grain during the famine.